Bayesian Negative Sampling for Recommendation: Negative Sampling Analysis

-The unbiasedness is actually defined as the probability of $j$ being true positive to user $u$.
-We notice that the so-called uniform negative sampling~\cite{Steffen:2009:UAI} directly set $\mathtt{sgn}(j)=-1$ for all negatives, which introduces some \textit{sampling bias} in model training for $j$ being actually a false negative.
+The unbiasedness is actually defined as the probability of $j$ being true negative.
+We notice that the so-called uniform negative sampling~\cite{Steffen:2009:UAI} directly set $\mathtt{sgn}(j)=-1$ for all negatives, which introduces some \textit{sampling bias} in model training for $j$ being actually a false negative (positively labeled).
 We can understand its adverse effects in two aspects.
-On the one hand, a recommendation model aims at maximizing the likelihood probability of pairwise comparisons between positive instances and negative instances by assigning higher scores to positives and lower scores to negatives.
+On the one hand, a recommendation model aims at maximizing the likelihood of pairwise comparisons between positive instances and negative instances by assigning higher scores to positives and lower scores to negatives.
 By assigning $\mathtt{sgn}(j)=-1$, the false negative $j$'s score will be decreased when performing stochastic gradient descent, since its gradient is directed to the negative direction.
 On the other hand, it treats a false negative $j$ that a user $u$ may be potentially interacted as a true negative instance, causing incorrect preference learning for a recommendation model.

-The multiplicative form in Eq.~\eqref{Eq:Gradient} indicates that a high-quality negative should have large gradient magnitude (informational) with negative direction (unbiased) for maximizing~\eqref{Eq:PairewiseLossFunction}.
-Only being informational or unbiased cannot ensure a high-quality negative.The objective of negative sampling is to select high-quality negatives for training a recommendation model.
+Therefore, how to identify true negative examples from unlabeled samples is the key research question that must be solved for negative sampling.